dfeshed/nw-ueba-saas/streaming-data/README.md

 });
 ```

-## `.pagedStreamRequest(opts): Cursor` (Pending)
+## `.pagedStreamRequest(opts): Cursor`

-`pagedStreamRequest` has the same API and behaves like a `streamRequest`, in fact it uses a `streamRequest` under the hood. `pagedStreamRequest`s are to be used on specific endpoints that provide streams of data in pages where the items of each page are of __indeterminate total size__. `pagedStreamRequest`s maintain an internal stack of page markers that allow for `next`, `previous`, `first` and `last` calls on the `Cursor` object that is returned by `pagedStreamRequest`.
+`pagedStreamRequest` has the same API and behaves somewhat like a `streamRequest`. `pagedStreamRequest`s are to be used on specific endpoints that provide streams of data in pages where the items of each page are of __indeterminate total size__. `pagedStreamRequest`s maintain an internal stack of page markers that allow for `next`, `previous`, `first` and `last` calls on the `Cursor` object that is returned by `pagedStreamRequest`.

 ### Pages Based on Content Size

 In a typical pagination scenario, the items that make up a page are clearly defined and an API can indicate how many pages there are.
 This allows an API consumer to ask for the last page or "page 24".
-However, when the items that make up a page can vary widely in size (10b vs 500k), it makes sense for API and UI performance reasons to define a page based on the size of the items rather than the number of items. `pagedStreamRequest`'s pages are size-based.
+However, when the items that make up a page can vary widely in size (10b vs 500k), it makes sense for API and UI performance reasons to define a page based on the size of the items rather than the number of items.
+APIs fulfilling `pagedStreamRequest` requests are assumed to be returning pages based on size.
 How big depends on the API, `pagedStreamRequest` does not care. `pagedStreamRequest` APIs work with a min and max size.
 A page cannot be smaller than the min or larger than the max.

 - if a page min is 100k, page 1 could have just one item if the first item is 101k.
 - if a page min is 100k, page 1 could have 11 items if the 11th item pushes the size over 100k